cositools/cosi-data-challenge-1/spectral-fit/README.md

 The upper limits indicate where the signal-to-noise ratio (SNR) < 3.
 The error bars for the Cen A spectrum are very large, and almost all energy bins have upper limits.

-This poor fit is due to the bright simulated Crab source interfering with the fit.
+The poor fit is attributed to unwanted contamination from the bright simulated Crab source.
 To fix this, we would need to include the Crab in the background model.
-Because the elevation of the Crab in COSI's field of view is changing over time, our background model would now need to be time-dependent.
-However, our current fitting algorithm only includes one background parameter, so we cannot handle a time-dependent background at this point.
-We explore this hypothesis by looking at a data set which includes the simulated Cen A with background, but without the other simulated sources.
+Because the elevation of the Crab in COSI's field of view is changing over time, our background model would also need to be time-dependent.
+However, the current fitting algorithm only includes one background parameter, so we cannot handle a time-dependent background at this point.
+We explore this hypothesis by considering a data set which includes the simulated Cen A with background, but without the other simulated sources.

 We repeat the steps used in the Crab analysis: we read in a new data set, define the background model, and redefine the point source response.
 We're then ready to reattempt the Cen A spectral analysis with this simplified example.

 ## Second attempt at fitting the Cen A Spectrum

-With only Cen A in our data set and no contamination from the Crab, the extracted spectrum from the fit closely matches expectations from simulations:
+With only Cen A in our data set and no contamination from the Crab, the extracted spectrum from the fit more closely matches expectations from simulations:

 <img width="500" alt="CenA_BG_10x_Spectrum" src="plots/CenA_compare.png">